-One market signal they help create is the percentage of votes cast in favor or against management proposals.
-Since many investors follow the policies they have hired ISS and Glass Lewis to write if the policy says the vote should be a "no," it often becomes automatically implemented across their client base.
+One market signal they help create is the percentage of votes cast in favor or against ballot items.
+Since many investors follow the policies they have hired ISS and Glass Lewis to write if the policy says the vote should be a "no," it is widely implemented across their client base : 23 percent in the case of ISS and 9 percent for Glass Lewis as of 2021, both marked increases over the preceding 15 years."
+Smaller investors disproportionately make up this population.